Isle of Grain: Airport proposal

-A suggestion in 2003 to site a new London international airport to lie west of the Isle on the Cliffe Marshes aroused a lot of local opposition, as well as from environmental groups such as the Royal Society for the Protection of Birds.
+A suggestion in 2003 to site a new London international airport to lie just west of Grain aroused a lot of local opposition, as well as from environmental groups such as the Royal Society for the Protection of Birds.

-In November 2011 Foster + Partners published proposals to improve the transport system of South East England.
-These proposals, called the Thames Hub Airport, would combine airport, flood protection and energy generation.
-New high-speed rail lines would be built connecting Kent and Europe with North London, and the North East and North West of England.
-The scheme would also involve the remodelling of the Thames Estuary, by the construction of a four-runway airport on the Isle of Grain, partially on land reclaimed from the estuary.
-This plan is controversial.Kent Online- Fosters proposals Retrieved 6 November 2010 On 13 April 2012, Richard Deakin, the head of National Air Traffic Services, commented that "the very worst spot you could put an airport is just about here".
-He continued, "We're a little surprised that none of the architects thought it worthwhile to have a little chat."
+In November 2011 architects Foster & Partners published proposals to expand the transport system of South East England.
+These, called the Thames Hub, would include building a new four-runway airport on the Isle of Grain, partially on land reclaimed from the estuary.
+This plan was controversial.
+On 13 April 2012, Richard Deakin, the head of National Air Traffic Services, commented that "the very worst spot you could put an airport is just about here ...
+We're a little surprised that none of the architects thought it worthwhile to have a little chat."

-The construction of the airport on the Isle was favoured by the former Mayor of London, Boris Johnson, who also favoured converting Heathrow Airport to housing and gave expanding Stansted Airport as another option.